RyanDuff613/NPM-Template/README.md

 ###### created by **Ryan Duff**
 ---
 ## Purpose
-###### I am template for a project that uses npm, webpack, eslint, babel and jest among others.See package.json for details.
+###### I am template a for a project that uses npm, webpack, eslint, babel and jest among others.See package.json for details.
 This template incorporates jQuery and Bootstrap.

 ---
 ## Setup Requirements